ixla-dev/ixla-docs/docs/webhooks-integration.md

 Content-Type: application/json
 ```

 The system will enter the `Stopping` state, finish the jobs it was running.
-When all jobs complete it will publish the `WorkflowSchedulerStopped` endpoint with [WorkflowSchedulerStopReason](#workflowschedulerstoppedmessage) set to `ManualStop`
+When all jobs complete it will publish the `WorkflowSchedulerStopped` message with [WorkflowSchedulerStopReason](#workflowschedulerstoppedmessage) set to `ManualStop`